Spain readies reforms of distorted natural gas market

 LONDON Spain is preparing a reform of its natural gas sector to stop incipient losses borne by the state from growing into the kind of multi-billion-euro debt problem that prompted a controversial reform of the electricity industry earlier this year.

-The government unveiled a sweeping power overhaul in July to resolve a 26 billion euro ($35 billion) electricity tariff deficit created after more than a decade of a mismatch between regulated prices and costs of power, which the state guarantees.
+The government unveiled a sweeping power overhaul in July to resolve a 26 billion euro (21.7 billion pounds) electricity tariff deficit created after more than a decade of a mismatch between regulated prices and costs of power, which the state guarantees.

 Now it intends to pass measures to align regulated costs and revenues in the gas sector and increase competitiveness, Industry Minister Jose Manuel Soria told Reuters in an interview at the Spanish embassy in London.